The government wants you to own an electric vehicle — but who can even afford them? | CBC News

 Stewart says the more competitive the company is, the more consumers will be able to afford electric vehicles.

-Meanwhile, the federal government hopes that rebates can help bridge some of the gaps.
+The federal government hopes that rebates can help bridge some of the gaps.

 Its program, launched in 2019, offers a $5,000 rebate for fully electric vehicles and $2,500 for hybrid vehicles within certain price points.
 It was expanded last year to include larger vehicles.

-In Ontario, Ford's Progressive Conservatives cancelled the electric vehicle rebate program back in 2018 with no intentions to bring subsidies back.
+In Ontario, Doug Ford's Progressive Conservatives cancelled the electric vehicle rebate program back in 2018 with no intentions to bring subsidies back.

 CBC has reached out to the provincial Ministry of Economic Development, Job Creation and Trade to ask what the government is doing to make electric vehicles more affordable, and whether it's thinking about reimplementing the rebates.

-A ministry spokesperson didn't directly answer the affordability questions, but said on the matter of EV credits, the government has taken a "different approach."
+A ministry spokesperson didn't directly answer the affordability questions, but said that on the matter of EV credits, the government has taken a "different approach."
 Instead, it's investing to make sure electric vehicles will be manufactured in Ontario.

 In a city that's set to start building electric vehicles and the batteries that go in them in the coming years at the Windsor Assembly Plant and at the new Stellantis-LG electric vehicle battery plant, Unifor Local 444 president David Cassidy is confident that down the road, everybody will have an opportunity to be able to drive an EV.